ArchiveBox/good-karma-kit/README.md

 4. Finish setting up some projects through their respective web dashboards exposed on localhost (see below)

-Next steps: Check the status of everything
+Next steps: Check the status of everything using `ctop`
 ```bash
 docker-compose ps
 apt install ctop && ctop
 ```
-Or use the web dashboard / publics leaderboards for each service.
+Or use the web dashboards / leaderboards for each service listed below.

 *See the notes below for more info on each container, what it does, and what companies it's affiliated with.*